THIS TEXT IS BUT A BEGINNING ...

 The SPK worked during all the seven days a week.
 All around the clock experienced patients were present in the work-rooms, ready and willing to accept everybody who came to the SPK or contacted the SPK by telephone.
 That is to say that everybody could come and go every time, for there didn't exist any special consulting hour, and also in group and personal agitations and in the scientific study groups there were always some experienced patients present for intervention if there eventually emerged a crisis or some other want or need.
 Day and night and every time Dr. Huber, now patient, most experienced in all medical and psychiatric functions, could be asked also by telephone.
 For newcomers among the patients there didn't exist anymore any of the unproductive waiting periods: the same day they came to the SPK for the first time they could be accepted there.
 On principle there was accepted everybody.
 Due to the poor situation of psychiatry the emphasis regarding the new-coming patients was put on:

 patients who due to their bad economic situation could not afford a treatment by a practising specialist or those who already had been through such a treatment – possibly in a mental hospital,

-patients who had been rejected by state institutions (policlinic and others) or patients who had been confronted with wait-lists of half a year or more and who had therefore been immediately sent to us by a nurse or by other persons there, whether because of compassion or some other motivation and
+patients who had been rejected by state institutions (policlinic and others) or patients who had been confronted with a waiting-list of half a year or more and who had therefore been immediately sent to us by a nurse or by other persons there, be it because of compassion or some other motivation and

-patients who because of their political conviction and because of their experiences had learned that it was best for them to abolish without exception every kind of therapy whatsoever, be it represented by institutions or by medical persons.
+patients who because of their political conviction and because of their experiences had learned that it was best for them to reject without exception every kind of therapy whatsoever, be it represented by institutions or by medical persons.

-All group agitations took place once a week on the same day at a fixed time in the same room limited to the maximum of two hours.
+All group agitations took place once a week on the same day at a fixed time in the same room and were limited to a maximum of two hours.